zetechnomancer/obsidian-reader/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin my-feature-branch`.
 5. Submit a pull request.

+## License

+The Obsidian Speed Reading Plugin is licensed under the MIT License.
+See [LICENSE](LICENSE) for more information.